-“When I was a young student coming from the Philippines,” Liza Mata tells me, “I thought that the Nutcracker was a ballet you could perform anytime of the year, like Swan Lake or Sleeping Beauty.
+“When I was a young student coming from the Philippines,” Liza Mata says, “I thought that The Nutcracker was a ballet you could perform anytime of the year, like Swan Lake or The Sleeping Beauty.
 But coming to the United States, I learned that every other dance company here stages it for the holidays.”

-“Bigger companies present more than 30 shows during the holiday season, which is a huge number,” Liza continues.
-“If you want to exist as a company, if you do the Nutcracker and do it well, then you’re set, because it’s the most accessible and therefore the most popular ballet in America to go see, and so, the main moneymaker of dance companies.”
+“Bigger companies present more than thirty shows during the holiday season, which is a huge number,” Liza says.
+“If you want to exist as a company, if you do The Nutcracker and do it well, then you’re set, because it’s the most accessible and therefore the most popular ballet in America to go see, and consequently, the main moneymaker of dance companies.”

-“The Nutcracker has been staged in Myrtle Beach before,” Liza says, “but we are the local ballet company, and the only ones doing it consistently for 11 years.”
+“The Nutcracker has been staged in Myrtle Beach before,” Liza says.
+“But we are the local ballet company, and the only ones doing it consistently for eleven years.”

 Every year, Coastal Youth Ballet Theatre incorporates something new into the production, whether it’s new costumes or a new Clara.
 The Nutcracker has roles for children which makes it an ideal performance piece for a youth ballet company.
 Work on the production begins in August, and the company meets every Friday evening as well as all day on Saturday to prepare.

-Four years ago, Liza started another tradition, the casting of a local celebrity to play the role of Mother Ginger— a giant, jolly and comical figure— so big and round that whoever plays her has to climb up into the costume, with her skirts big enough to hide groups of little children who come out from under her voluminous garment and voluptuous self.
+Four years ago, Liza started another tradition: the casting of a local celebrity to play the role of Mother Ginger.
+This character is a giant, jolly and comical figure— so big and round that whoever plays her has to climb up into the costume on steps— with skirts big enough to hide groups of little children who appear from under her voluminous garment and voluptuous self during the show.

-This year, there are three Nutcracker school matinee showings on December 14, 15, and 16 at 10am, at Coastal Carolina’s Wheelwright Auditorium.
-These are special performances for elementary, middle and high school students and is part of Coastal Youth Ballet Theatre’s Outreach Program — that of giving back to the community by offering the show at a deeply discounted price to the younger population, thereby introducing them to ballet, and the beauty of this art, at a young age.
+This year, matinee showings will be on December 14, 15, and 16 at 10am, at Coastal Carolina’s Wheelwright Auditorium.
+These are special performances for elementary, middle and high school students which are part of Coastal Youth Ballet Theatre’s Outreach Program.
+The program gives back to the community by offering the show to younger populations at a deeply discounted price, thereby introducing them to ballet and the beauty of this art, at a young age.

 Coastal Dance Centre also has a teaching school in Murrells Inlet.
-The school has programs that cater to different kinds of students— there’s the recreational program, for those who just want to come in for classes once or twice a week, and there are programs for the more serious and dedicated students who are dancing 4-6 days per week.
+The school has programs that cater to a variety of types of students.
+There is the recreational program— for those who just want to come in for classes once or twice a week; and there are programs for the more serious and dedicated students who are dancing 4-6 days per week.

-“When we did the Nutcracker last year,” Liza says, “one of the Coastal Carolina University directors said that the caliber of the performance of the kids was very impressive.
+“When we did The Nutcracker last year, one of the Coastal Carolina University directors said that the caliber of the performance of the kids was very impressive.
 He didn’t expect that with us being a youth ballet company.”

-Liza tells me that her performing company members’ success is due to her own cultural predilection to listen and adhere to the instructions of her teachers— values which she tries to impart to her students.
+Liza shares that her performing-company members’ success is due to her own cultural predilection to listen and adhere to the instructions of her teachers— values which she tries to impart to her students.
 Liza’s familiarity with this intense discipline and the arts runs deep: she came from a very artistic family.